6-Max NLHE Player Classification

 • How to Adjust: Play straightforwardly, target them for big pots, and avoid fancy plays.

-7. Pink: Balanced Reg (Solid Regular)
+Balanced Reg (Solid Regular)

 • Description: Competent player with a balanced strategy.